Nebraska Medicine: Operations and staff

+Board

+Nebraska Medicine is governed by a central board.
+The central board is made up of the University of Nebraska Medical Center and Clarkson Regional Health Services.
+Both UNMC and Clarkson were owners of the previous hospitals prior to the formation of Nebraska Medicine.
+Additionally, both UNMC and Clarkson both have a 50% presence in the board.
+Buildings on Nebraska Medicine's primary campus are owned by UNMC and Clarkson Regional Health Services.

 Certifications and programs

 In 2024, U.S. News & World Report ranked Nebraska Medicine as the best regional hospital in Nebraska.
 Its oncology and gastroenterology and G.I. surgery programs ranked in the top 50 nationwide, and the treatment of cancer, gastroenterology, neurology, neurosurgery, COPD, colon cancer surgery, heart bypass surgery, heart failure treatment, and hip replacement.
 The company has full ownership of two hospitals and 70 specialty and primary care clinics in and around Omaha.
-Nebraska Medicine's main campus, Nebraska Medicine – Nebraska Medical Center, has 718 beds, while its Bellevue Medical Center campus has 91 beds.
+Nebraska Medicine's main campus, Nebraska Medical Center, has 718 beds, while its Bellevue Medical Center campus has 91 beds.
 The company operates the largest of only four dedicated biocontainment units in the United States, and is particularly recognized for programs in fields such as organ transplantation cancer treatment, gastroenterology, neurology, neurosurgery, COPD, heart bypass surgery, heart failure treatment, and hip replacement.
 Nebraska Medical Center was ranked the No. 1 hospital in Nebraska and in Omaha by U.S. News & World Report in 2024, for the 13th straight year.

 Nebraska Medicine is known internationally for bone marrow and organ transplantation.
 Nebraska Medicine's stroke program, heart failure program and acute myocardial infarction program received the "Gold Seal of Approval" certification from The Joint Commission in 2017.
 The Joint Commission also certified the company in inpatient diabetes and lung transplantation in 2017, and the Comprehensive Epilepsy Center at Nebraska Medicine was certified as a level 4 epilepsy center by the National Association of Epilepsy Centers, the highest rating.